 The Beltway political-media complex would no longer have privileged access to the halls of power, the ability to set Americans against each other in the perverse two party system sham we’re taught to call democracy.

 Would a planned breakup of the United States federal government, Amending the Constitution to allow for autonomous regional federal governments, be a seismic change in the course of American history?

 Of course.
 That’s the point.

-The longer the USA goes without something giving, the worse things will get before thing settle down.
+The longer the USA goes without change, the worse things will be before it dies.